gradle/gradle/design-docs/dependency-management.md

 # Open issues

 - When resolving a pre-built component, fail if the specified file does not exist/has not been built (if buildable).
+- In-memory caching for the list of artifacts for a component